vigna/sux-rs/README.md

 This crate started is part of the [Sux] project; it contains also code ported from [the DSI Utilities] and new structures.

-Presently, it provides:
+## Highlights

 - [bit vectors and bit-field vectors];
 - several structures for [rank and selection] with different tradeoffs;
-- [indexed dictionaries], including an implementation of the [Elias–Fano representation of monotone sequences] and [lists of strings compressed by prefix omission].
+- [indexed dictionaries], including an implementation of the popular [Elias–Fano representation of monotone sequences], and [lists of strings compressed by prefix omission].
-- New state-of-the-art structures for [static functions] and [static filters], scaling to trillions of keys, and providing very fast queries.
+- new state-of-the-art structures for [static functions] and [static filters], scaling to trillions of keys, and providing very fast queries;
-- [Partial arrays], that is, “arrays with holes”, implemented using ranking or Elias–Fano.
+- [partial arrays], that is, “arrays with holes”, implemented using ranking or Elias–Fano.

-The focus is on efficiency (in particular, there are unchecked versions of all methods) and on flexible composability (e.g., you can fine-tune your Elias–Fano instance by choosing different types of internal indices, and whether to index zeros or ones).
+The focus is on performance (e.g., there are unchecked versions of all methods and support for [unaligned access]) and on flexible composability (e.g., you can fine-tune your Elias–Fano instance by choosing different types of internal indices, and whether to index zeros or ones).

-## ε-serde support
+## ε-serde Support

 All structures in this crate are designed to work well with [ε-serde]: in particular, once you have created and serialized them, you can easily map them